-Working with local communities, consumers, carers, health professionals, hospitals and community mental health providers, PHNs design local solutions to meet local needs across mental health, suicide prevention and alcohol and other drug services.
+Local solutions for local communities – we work with consumers, carers, health professionals, hospitals and community mental health providers, to design solutions to meet local needs across mental health, suicide prevention and alcohol and other drug services.

-We also launched the Planning for Wellbeing website to act as a digital accompaniment to the regional plan.
+The Planning for Wellbeing website continues to act as a digital accompaniment to the regional plan.
 The website provides a dedicated space to locate information and resources relevant to the plan and a place to track and witness the milestones achieved in real time.

 The site contains a wealth of information about the plan, including useful links and resources, and stories summarising our achievements as we implement the plan.

-The PHN secured a three year contract to chair and project manage the National PHN Mental Health Lived Experience Engagement Network (MHLEEN).
+The PHN continued to chair and project manage the National PHN Mental Health Lived Experience Engagement Network (MHLEEN).
 This project works with all 31 PHNs to build the capacity of PHNs, enabling them to create an enhanced operational environment that supports lived experience and co-design within commissioning mental health and suicide prevention services.

 The PHN has commissioned an expanded range of mental health, suicide prevention and alcohol and other drug treatment services in the North Brisbane and Moreton Bay region.

-95,000 adults living in the region will experience mild levels of psychological distress and could benefit from accessing a brief therapy psychological service.
+Each year, almost 50,000 people in the region will experience mild levels of psychological distress and seek access to a suitable service.
+These people could benefit from accessing a brief therapy psychological service.

-The PHN funds a number of organisations to deliver brief therapy psychological services via phone, online, groups or one-to-one as a less intense alternative to individual sessions with a psychologist for people with or at risk of mild mental illness.
-During 2019/20, 1,321 people in the North Brisbane and Moreton Bay area accessed these brief therapy services.
+The PHN funds a number of organisations to deliver brief therapy psychological services via phone, online, groups or one-to-one as a alternative to individual sessions with a psychologist for people with or at risk of mild mental illness.
+During 2020/21, 582 people in the North Brisbane and Moreton Bay area accessed these brief therapy psychological services.

-The programs takes a holistic approach to wellbeing; exploring the roles that the areas of social, emotional, physical, spiritual or values, engagement and intellectual play in our everyday lives.
+The program takes a holistic approach to wellbeing; exploring the roles that the areas of social, emotional, physical, spiritual or values, engagement and intellectual play in our everyday lives.

-72 people were supported to improve their mental wellbeing as part of the Optimal Health Program in 2019/20.
+In 2020/21, 35 people were supported to improve their mental wellbeing as part of the Health Matters Program.

 Culturally responsive approaches to problems

-Problem Management Plus is purpose built for culturally and linguistically diverse communities.
-It’s a structured program of sessions with a Peer Support Worker and Cultural Support Worker
+World Wellness Group—Problem Management Plus is purpose built for culturally and linguistically diverse communities.
+It’s a structured program of sessions with a Peer Support Worker and Cultural Support Worker.